-- Greater difficulty finding friends/co-workers who will back you up, support you, and lend a hand when you are being unfairly treated by a customer, another co-worker, or by your boss.
+- Greater difficulty finding friends or co-workers who will back them up, support them, and lend a hand when they are being unfairly treated by a customer, another co-worker, or by their boss.

 - Fewer available jobs that are safe and comfortable.

-- Not being able to be out at work for your safety.
+- Not being able to be out at work for their safety.

-- Having to conform to present as the gender you were assigned at birth to keep a job or maintain a livable income.
+- Having to conform to present as the gender they were assigned at birth to keep a job or maintain a livable income.

-- Witnessing your boss and others above you take the side of those who are violating your space or privacy, threatening you, or doing enacting violence onto your body or mind in any way.
+- Witnessing their boss and others above them take the side of those who are violating their space or privacy, threatening them, or enacting violence onto their body or mind in other ways.